-It is possible for a person to break a habit with the right techniques and guidance.
-Some suggest that a person can break a habit within 21 days.
+A person can break a habit with the right techniques and guidance.
+Some evidence suggests that a person can break a habit within 21 days.
 However, others suggest it may take much longer than this.

 Many people may have some form of habit they would like to break.
 It is possible to do this if they follow appropriate techniques to try to address the issue.